Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 • Fluarix - made in Belgium (price - 300-600 rubles);

-• Influvak - made in the Netherlands (price - 260-330 rubles).
+• Influvac - made in the Netherlands (price - 260-330 rubles).

 The composition of both vaccines is constantly being improved and is under the control of Rospotrebnadzor and the Ministry of Health.

-Where and how is the vaccine given?
+Where and how is the vaccination done?

 Side effects